Our commitment to the environment and our community:

 6Support community and small business suppliers rather than conglomerates.
 Focus on local more than organic, as the footprint is less.

-Our vehicles that we deliver in are low emitting, eco-fuel vehicles – including Ford Transits, Honda Elements, and Dodge Sprinters for larger jobs.
+Our vehicles that we deliver in are low-emitting, conscious vehicles – including Ford Transits, and Nissan NV for larger jobs.

 DID YOU KNOW?

-- We were early adopters of using eco cleaning products, and were often asked to test items out, or first customers that had asked to import certain items to use.
+- We were early adopters of using eco cleaning products and were often asked to test items out?

-- We source multiple different suppliers to get the items we feel are the least impactful on our earth, but also the most practical.
-This is no easy task, and often we are left having to find new suppliers when the support is not there for a product we prefer to use but we love a challenge.
+- We source from multiple suppliers to get the items we feel have the least impact on our earth, but are also the most practical.
+This is no easy task, and often we are left having to find new suppliers when the support is not there for a product we prefer to use — but we love a challenge!